IP-DND-Resources/Entomear-Species/Arachnomear.md

 **Web Throw:** As a Bonus action, you can cast the Web spell without components or expending a spell slot.
 Its range is reduced to self, its size is reduced to a 10 foot cube, and it does not require concentration to maintain.
 You can use this trait a number of times equal to half of your proficiency bonus (rounded up).

-The DC for this trait is equal to 8 + your Dexterity modifier + Proficiency Bonus.
+The DC for this trait is equal to 8 + your Dexterity modifier + your Proficiency Bonus.

 You regain 1 expended use when you finish a Short Rest, and all expended uses when you finish a Long Rest.